Judy Garland: 1935–1938: Early years at Metro-Goldwyn-Mayer

 Garland came to the attention of studio executives when she sang a special arrangement of "You Made Me Love You (I Didn't Want to Do It)" to Clark Gable at a birthday party that the studio arranged for the actor.
-Her rendition was so well-regarded that she performed the song in the all-star extravaganza Broadway Melody of 1938 (1937), singing to a photograph of Gable.
+Her rendition was so well regarded that she performed the song in the all-star extravaganza Broadway Melody of 1938 (1937), singing to a photograph of Gable.

-MGM found a winning formula when it paired Garland with Mickey Rooney in a string of what were known as "backyard musicals."
-The duo first appeared together as supporting characters in Thoroughbreds Don't Cry (1937), a B movie.
-Garland was then cast in the fourth of the Hardy Family movies, Love Finds Andy Hardy (1938), as a literal girl next door to Rooney's character Andy Hardy, although Hardy's love interest was played by Lana Turner.
-They were cast as lead characters for the first time in Babes in Arms (1939), ultimately appearing in five additional films, including Hardy films Andy Hardy Meets Debutante (1940) and Life Begins for Andy Hardy (1941).
+MGM found a winning formula when it paired Garland with Mickey Rooney in a string of what were known as "backyard musicals".
+The duo first appeared together as supporting characters in the B movie Thoroughbreds Don't Cry (1937).
+Garland was then cast in the fourth in the series of the Hardy Family movies, Love Finds Andy Hardy (1938), as a girl next door to Rooney's character Andy Hardy, although Hardy's love interest in this film was played by Lana Turner.
+Rooney and Garland were cast as lead characters for the first time in Babes in Arms (1939), ultimately appearing together in five additional films, including the Hardy films Andy Hardy Meets Debutante (1940) and Life Begins for Andy Hardy (1941).

 Garland stated that she, Rooney, and other young performers were constantly prescribed amphetamines to stay awake and keep up with the frantic pace of making one film after another.
 They were also given barbiturates to take before going to bed so they could sleep.
 This regular use of drugs, she said, led to addiction and a life-long struggle.
 She came to resent the hectic schedule and believed MGM stole her youth.
 Rooney, however, denied their studio was responsible for her addiction: "Judy Garland was never given any drugs by Metro-Goldwyn-Mayer.
 Mr. Mayer didn't sanction anything for Judy.
 No one on that lot was responsible for Judy Garland's death.
 Unfortunately, Judy chose that path."

 Garland's weight was within a healthy range, but the studio demanded she constantly diet.
-They even went so far as to serve her only a bowl of chicken soup and black coffee when she ordered a regular meal.
-She was plagued with self-doubt throughout her life.
+The MGM commissary was instructed to serve her only a bowl of chicken soup and black coffee when she ordered a regular meal.
+Garland was plagued with self-doubt throughout her life.
 Despite successful film and recording careers, awards, critical praise, and ability to fill concert halls worldwide, she required constant reassurance that she was talented and attractive.